Celtic Knot Squares

 Every square starts with the contrasting color (CC) in the center.
 For me that is the light brown background color.
 Some squares don’t start using the main color (MC) until a few rounds in (see December’s example below) and there are options that allow you to skip those rounds altogether (saves on time and yarn).

-The charts show one side of the square in an inverted triangle.
+The mosaic charts show one side of the square in an inverted triangle.
 The dropped double crochets are marked with X’s.
 The charts go from round 1 – 38.
-This makes these squares slightly smaller than my typical oversized square (see the full list of large squares linked a few paragraphs above).
+This makes these squares slightly smaller than my typical oversized square.

 Just like the past two years, each square will be listed on Ravelry and Etsy individually and the eBook will be updated monthly.